Karen Silkwood (AP Photo)

 Shortly thereafter, she took a $4 per hour job as a metallography technician at the Cimarron plutonium plant operated by Kerr-McGee near Crescent, Oklahoma.
 Her duties there included polishing fuel rods packed with radioactive plutonium pellets.
-While at the plant, she joined the Oil, Chemical & Atomic Workers Union, who staged a strike at Cimarron not longer after she started working there.
+While at the plant, she joined the Oil, Chemical & Atomic Workers Union, who staged a strike at Cimarron not long after she started working there.
 When the strike ended in failure, many of the workers severed ties with the union.
-Not Silkwood, however, and as a member of the bargaining committee (the first woman to hold the position in the union’s history) was charged with investigating health and safety issues at the plant.
+Not Silkwood, however, who as a member of the bargaining committee (the first woman to hold the position in the union's history) was charged with investigating health and safety issues at the plant.

 In the summer of 1974, Silkwood testified to the Atomic Energy Commission that she had found serious violations of health and safety regulations – including evidence of spills, leaks, faulty fuel rods and enough missing plutonium to make multiple nuclear weapons.
 She also alleged the company had falsified inspection records.

 Not long after, some strange things began happening.

 On Nov.
 5, 1974, during a routine check, Silkwood discovered she had been exposed to over 400 times the legal limit for plutonium.
 She was sent home with a sample kit to conduct more self-tests.
 The following morning, despite having handled no dangerous materials as part of her job that day, she tested positive once more.
 On Nov.
 7, plutonium contamination was found in her lungs and she was sent to Los Alamos National Laboratory in New Mexico for further testing.